 one constructor, a function that creates structure instances from as many values as there are fields; as mentioned, structure is short for structure instance.
 The phrase structure type is a generic name for the collection of all possible instances.

-one selector per field, which extracts the value of the field from a structure instance; and
+a selector per field, which extracts the value of the field from a structure instance;

-one structure predicate, which like ordinary predicates distinguishes instances from all other kinds of values.
+and one structure predicate, which, like ordinary predicates, distinguishes instances from all other kinds of values.

-One curious aspect of structure type definitions is that it makes up names for the various new operations it creates.
-Specifically, for the name of the constructor, it prefixes the structure name with “make-” and for the names of the selectors it postfixes the structure name with the field names.
-Finally, the predicate is just the structure name with “?” added; we pronounce this question mark as “huh” when we read program fragments aloud.
+Curiously, a structure type definition makes up names for the various new operations it creates.
+For the name of the constructor, it prefixes the structure name with “make-” and for the names of the selectors it postfixes the structure name with the field names.
+Finally, the predicate is just the structure name with “?” added, pronounced “huh” when read aloud.

 (define-struct entry [name phone email])

-the constructor make-entry, which consumes three values and creates an instance of entry;
+make-entry, which consumes three values and constructs an instance of entry;

-the selectors entry-name, entry-phone, and entry-email, which all consume one instance of entry and selects one of the three field values;
+entry-name, entry-phone, and entry-email, which all consume one instance of entry and selects one of the three field values;

 > (entry-name pl)